-Lisa Grosz 200 South Depot Street Fox Lake, WI 53933 (920) 928-3136 lgrosz@waupun.k12.wi.us Grade Levels: KG-06 from Fox Lake, Waupun, Beaver Dam, Randolph, and Oshkosh.
+Lisa Grosz 200 South Depot Street Fox Lake, WI 53933 (920) 928-3136 lgrosz@waupun.k12.wi.us Grade Levels: K4-07 SAGES is the new Charter School for Agricultural and Environmental Studies, located in Fox Lake, opening this fall with 125 students enrolled from Fox Lake, Waupun, Beaver Dam, Randolph, and Oshkosh.

 SAGES offers a totally unique and interactive educational experience that focuses on excellence in core subject areas like Math, English, Science, and Social Studies while immersing students in the study of the area's rich environmental resources and agricultural heritage.
 SAGES' students will spend mornings in traditional classes like Math and English while afternoons will be spent engaging in a project-based learning and "digging deeper" into the study of the natural environment.
 Using key math, literacy, science, social studies, arts and technology skills, students will go out into the environment to conduct research, create projects, and gain a rich understanding of the agricultural history, biological diversity, and the future potential of the local environment.
 Project-Based learning requires students use 21st Century Skills like collaboration, creative thinking, communication and critical thinking in preparation for our changing world.
 Technology is an essential ingredient in student project research and development.